 E&H Library is a member of the Holston Associated Libraries, Inc. (HAL), a consortium of two private colleges and two public library systems.
-The libraries share a state of the art library automation system with all holdings combined in an online public access catalog, which allows for reciprocal borrowing privileges.
 The Library also participates in the VIVA (Virtual Library of Virginia) and the Appalachian College Association’s Bowen Central Library consortia, which provide an extensive collection of electronic resources.
 If students need research materials that are not available in the Library, the materials may be requested online through ILLiad, the college’s electronic interlibrary loan system.

 Students and faculty have access to research assistance through chat, text messaging, email, phone, and in person.
 The professional librarians offer instructional programs, training sessions, and orientations, along with academic reference services, and individualized assistance with projects, research questions, and term papers.